hsong-28/FEMTIC-DABIC/README.md

 ## Release note

+***v1.4.0*** Jan.
+12, 2025: I've revised the D-DABIC workflow to ensure it is capable of incorporating the distortion correction functionality.

 ***v1.3.2*** Dec.
-29, 2025: I have corrected the output format problem in the "femtic-dabic.cnv" file.
+29, 2025: I've corrected the output format problem in the "femtic-dabic.cnv" file.

 ***v1.3.1*** Dec.
 27, 2025: I’ve made a minor adjustment: the step size (i.e., the difference between two *α* in adjacent searches) of the Brent line search has been reduced to ensure a more accurate search for the minimum value of DABIC.
 Meanwhile, since the statistically optimal *α* do not differ significantly between adjacent iterations, this also reduces the number of searches in each iteration.